varunm532/varun2/_posts/Plans/2023-09-06-Week_3_daily_Plans.md

 > - Tuesday: final cheacks before live review; Live review.
 Share Pair showcase plan in slack
 >
 > - Wednesday: Prepare for Pair showcase; Add color to the snake game
+>
+> - Thursday: Write review tickets and lab notebooks for the week.
+Complete Js_Input and make changes to Js_Output.
+Make a fun project for the pair showcase.
+>
+> - Friday: Pair showcase